naserdamer/MorDIFF/README.md

 If you use the provided morphing script with the pre-trained model provided by Preechakul et al. ([paper](https://arxiv.org/abs/2111.15640)) please additionally follow their citation requierments ([REPO](https://github.com/phizaz/diffae)).

+##

+**License:**

+The dataset, the implementation, or trained models, use is restricted to research purpuses.
+The use of the dataset or the implementation/trained models for product development or product competetions (incl.
+NIST FRVT MORPH) is not allowed.
+This project is licensed under the terms of the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.
+Copyright (c) 2020 Fraunhofer Institute for Computer Graphics Research IGD Darmstadt.